-Against this background, GIZ supports partner countries, international organisations, business and civil society in promoting sustainable aquaculture.
-We thus provide an effective contribution to food security, employment and income generation, and sustainable and equitable resource use.
-Our work is guided by international agreements such as the Code of Conduct for Responsible Fisheries, the Convention on Biological Diversity and the Ecosystem Approach to Aquaculture of the Food and Agriculture Organisation of the United Nations (FAO).
+To realise the industry’s potential, action is required to accelerate changes in politics, management, innovation, technology and knowledge transfer.
+Given the vulnerability of the sector to climate change, adaptation measures are becoming increasingly important.
+Against this background, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports its partner countries, international organisations, businesses and civil society in promoting sustainable aquaculture.
+We are guided by international agreements, such as the Code of Conduct for Responsible Fisheries, the Convention on Biological Diversity and the Ecosystem Approach to Aquaculture of the Food and Agriculture Organization of the United Nations (FAO).

 GIZ adopts the following approaches in its activities to promote the sector:

 - With multistakeholder platforms, we create a space for interest groups from different sectors (public, private, government) to develop coordinated responses (for example: curricula, technical and vocational education and training programmes and training manuals) to common challenges (for example: strengthening technical capacities).

 - Through public-private partnerships, we support the North-South and South-South transfer of innovation to our partner countries.

 - At the macro, meso and micro level (multilevel approach), we take different perspectives on change processes and incorporate them into the advisory services we provide for our partners and into approaches for the co-implementation of projects.